Azan9/PetsApp/README.md

 Pets App
 ===================================

-This app lets the user to add and delete pets and view their details.
+This android app lets the user to add and delete pets and view their details.

 Created as part of the Udacity android course.